Alex2804/APluginSDK/README.md

 The C API is C90 compliant.

 #### <a name="C-API-init-fini">Init and Fini function</a>
-A plugin can have an initialization and a finalization method, which are called after which are called after loading/ before unloading of the shared library (not every time the plugin is loaded).
+A plugin can have an initialization and a finalization method, which are called after loading/ before unloading of the **shared library** (not every time the plugin is loaded).
 The macros can only be used once per plugin and must be used in the global scope.
 The initialization method must exist in the plugin, the finalization method is optional.